skytap/well-architected-framework/index.md

 - [Design patterns for performance efficiency](./scalability/performance-efficiency-patterns.md)
 - Best practices: [Autoscaling][autoscale], [Background jobs][background-jobs], [Caching][caching], [CDN][cdn], [Data partitioning][data-partitioning]

-## Reliability
+## Resiliency

-A reliable workload is one that is both resilient and available.
+A resilient workload is one that is both reliable and available.
 Resiliency is the ability of the system to recover from failures and continue to function.
 The goal of resiliency is to return the application to a fully functioning state after a failure occurs.
 Availability is whether your users can access your workload when they need to.

 In traditional application development, there has been a focus on increasing the mean time between failures (MTBF).
 Effort was spent trying to prevent the system from failing.
 In cloud computing, a different mindset is required, due to several factors: